sc0ttkclark/debug-wp-redirect/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 2.0.1 - March 5th, 2022 =
+* Updated the text on the debug output so that it includes where the debugging is coming from and gives a handy link to admins to disable the debugging output.
+* Updated compatibility with WordPress 5.9+

 = 2.0 - June 4th, 2021 =
 * Implemented new functions `debug_wp_redirect_enable()` and `debug_wp_redirect_disable()` to easily turn debugging on programmatically.